department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/Grooming.md

 ### Clarity Requests:
 - @team - None this session.
 Please add these ahead of the grooming session in support, would like to review and discuss as a team while in session.

 ### Dad Joke: Why do you never see elephants hiding in trees?
-[Answer](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/public-websites/Grooming.md#dad-joke-answers)

-<details><summary>Past Grooming Sessions</summary>

 ## Friday, October 1, 2021

 ### Key Grooming Factors: